- 7 Year Update Luann’s Hip Resurfacing with Dr. Sparling 2010

 - Dr. Brockwell Discusses Women and Hip Resurfacing

-- Dr. Su Responds to Hip Resurfacing for Women & Small Men
+- Dr. De Smet Discusses Hip Resurfacing for Women

 October 11, 2016

 I had my right hip resurfaced, BHR, by the amazing Dr. Peter Brooks in 2008.
 I was 50 yrs. at the time and due to an injury I developed severe avascular necrosis.
 The surgery was a huge success and my hip is still going strong.
-I developed bone on bone arthritis, which ended up with avascular necrosis in my left hip, because I had to put off … Read the rest
+I developed bone on bone arthritis, which ended up with avascular necrosis in my left hip, because I had to put off surgery longer than I wanted … Read the rest

 July 29, 2015

 As one of Dr Gross’ earlier patients, and a woman with small bones, I am saddened to hear the decision by S&N to prevent access of women to hip resurfacing.
 The real truth of it IS and HAS ALWAYS BEEN the expertise of the surgeon that determines your outcome.
-I recall when S&N was so anxious to get their products out that … Read the rest
+I recall when S&N was so anxious to get their products out that they required very minimal standards … Read the rest

 I am still using the BHR.
 I will resurface appropriate women (i.e. with head size over 48mm…).

 I think the majority of young men men have osteoarthritis (OA) secondary to FAI (which I treat by arthroscopy) but about half of the young women have some form of acetabular dysplasia/DDH, and the other half have OA because of FAI.
-Thus tall phycially active women with OA from FAI can expect to … Read the rest
+Thus tall phycially active women with OA from FAI can expect to do well with resurfacing, but … Read the rest

 Dr. Su explained: “I continue to offer resurfacing for men and women of all sizes, based upon my own personal experience that resurfacing can work well even in the smaller sizes.”… Read the rest